Two thoughts on this StreetFight post I read this morning:

 I am inclined to worry when I read stories that document Google and Facebook’s domination of the digital ad market.
 It’s bad news for journalism, or at least journalism funded by traditional means (advertising).

 However, for Squarely Digital and its small- and medium-sized business clients, these digital ad platforms are effective.
 Targeting ads based on a user’s clear intent (expressed in the Google search box) works.
 Targeting ads based on Facebook’s data works, too.
 I’ve seen it.

 They are competitively priced.
 And, as Len Short’s StreetFight story says, the competition between Google and Facebook for SMB ad dollars “will be good news for advertisers.”

-2) Short claims that Google's big AdWords change made at the end of February -- getting rid of right-side ads other than Google Shopping listings on desktop -- has driven cost-per-click up.
+2) Short claims that the change Google Ads (formerly AdWords) made at the end of February — getting rid of right-side ads other than Google Shopping listings on desktop — has driven cost-per-click up.

 Can things change when it comes to effectiveness and competitive pricing of Google and Facebook’s PPC offerings?
 Sure.
 The digital marketing landscape changes all the time (which makes it fun, I’d say).

 But for now, SMBs definitely should not give up on these tools.